 The time limits and filtering only apply to activities that use an internet connection.
 So, for example, if you set a 2 hour per day time limit, your child could still use the device beyond 2 hours for any activity that doesn’t rely on Wi-Fi.
 This might include listening to music that is downloaded to their iPod; watching a movie that was already downloaded to their iPad; reading a book on their Kindle.

 Control activity on the device when NOT connected to your home Wi-Fi

-[Update 5/29/16] The good news is that Circle has just launched the highly anticipated “Circle Go” service, a subscription which extends your Circle with Disney settings to mobile devices that are out of your home WiFi range.
-Right now this Circle Go works on iOS devices only.This is monthly subscription for $9.95 month that can be used on up to 10 devices.
+[Update] The good news is that Circle has launched “Circle Go”, a subscription which extends your Circle settings to mobile devices that are out of your home Wi-Fi range.
+Circle Go works on iOS devices running iOS9 or later and Android devices running Jelly Bean (4.1) or later.
+After a free one month trial, the subscription costs $4.99/month for up to 10 devices.
 The service works along with the Circle device so you need that first before signing up for Circle Go.
-There is a 30-day, money back guarantee if you cancel within the first 30 days, so essentially you can give yourself a free trial, if you already have the Circle device.

 Circle Go takes the same functionality from the home device – time limits, bed times, and content filters, and enforces it when connected on 3G/4G or even another WiFi network (sleepovers; coffee shops; grandma’s house).
 Circle does not manage any phone calls using your Phone app, or SMS text messages (the ones that show up “green” in iMessage rather than “blue”).